ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

   type Token c :: *
 {% endhighlight %}

-In other words, the API provider label will be a distinct type, and we'll need to write a separate instance of `HasCredentials` for each.
+In other words, the API provider label will be a distinct type, and we'll need to write a separate instance of `HasCredentials` (and corresponding concrete types for `Credentials` and `Token`) for each.

 In addition, let's write a `Handle` record type which will store the actual credentials and (temporary) token for a given provider: